MariaMa-GitHub/hungreat/README.md

     2. Search existing recipe
     3. Save recipe
     3. Customize saved recipe
-    4. Analyse the nutrition obtained
+    4. Analyze nutritional information
 2. Community
-    1. Allowing recipe sharing
+    1. Allow recipe sharing
 3. Meal Planner
-    1. Suggest recipe based on:
+    1. Suggest recipes based on:
-        1. Calories
+       1. Nutrition
-        2. Proteins
+       2. Lifestyle
-        3. Vegetarian
+       3. Allergies
-        4. Allergies
+       4. Ingredients
-        5. Ingredients
+       5. Intolerances
        6. Etc.

 ## API Documentation
 We plan to make use of the Spoonacular API to implement our app's main features.
 It provides access to a large database of recipes, nutritional information, and ingredient data.